priya22102210/face-mask-detection/README.md

-Sure!
-Here's an example of README.md content for your GitHub repository:
+Certainly!
+Here's an improved and clearer version of the README.md content for your GitHub repository:

 ```
 # Face Mask Detection

 Face Mask Detection is a deep learning model that can detect whether a person is wearing a face mask or not.
-It utilizes computer vision techniques and deep learning algorithms to classify faces in real-time.
+It utilizes computer vision techniques and deep learning algorithms to analyze images or video streams and classify faces as either "with mask" or "without mask".

 ## Features

-- Detects face masks in images or video streams.
-- High accuracy in identifying the presence or absence of face masks.
+- Accurate and real-time detection of face masks.
+- Suitable for various applications such as public safety, healthcare, and access control systems.
 - Easy integration into existing projects or systems.
+- Supports both image-based and video-based detection.

 ## Installation